-Let us start by simulating the data following by fitting a series of models.
-The code. includes both the twin data simulation and several OpenMx scripts to analyze the data.
+Let us start by simulating twin data followed by fitting a series of models.
+The code includes both the twin data simulation and several OpenMx scripts to analyze the data.
 We will describe each of the parts in turn and include the code for the specific part in the code blocks.
+Note that a more extensive example is discussed later in Genetic Epidemiology, Matrix Specification.

-First, we simulate twin data using the mvrnorm R function.
-If the additive genetic factors (A) account for 50% of the total variance and the shared environmental factors (C) for 30%, thus leaving 20% explained by specific environmental factors (E), then the expected MZ twin correlation is $a^2 + c^2$ or 0.8 in this case, and the expected DZ twin correlation is 0.65, calculated as $.5 \star a^2 + c^2$.
+First, we simulate twin data using the myrnorm R function.
+If the additive genetic factors (A) account for 50% of the total variance and the shared environmental factors (C) for 30%, thus leaving 20% explained by specific environmental factors (E), then the expected MZ twin correlation is $a^2 + c^2$ or 0.8 in this case, and the expected DZ twin correlation is 0.55, calculated as $.5 \star a^2 + c^2$.
 We simulate 1000 pairs of MZ and DZ twins each with zero means and a correlation matrix according to the values listed above.
 We run some basic descriptive statistics on the simulated data, using regular R functions.

 '''

 require(OpenMx)

-require(MASS)
+require(psych)

+require (MASS)

 set.seed(200)

 a2<-0.5

 #Additive genetic variance component (a squared)

 c2<-0.3

 #Common environment variance component (c squared)

 e2<-0.2

 #Specific environment variance component (e squared)

-rMZ <- a2+c2
+rMZ < - a2+c2

 rDZ <- .5a2+c2

 DataMZ <- mvrnorm (1000, c(0,0), matrix(c(1,rMZ,rMZ,1),2,2))

 DataDZ <- mvrnorm (1000, c(0,0), matrix(c(1,rDZ,rDZ,1),2,2))

 selVars <- c('t1','t2')

-dimnames(DataMZ) <- list(NULL, selVars)

-dimnames(DataDZ) <- list(NULL, selVars)

-summary (DataMZ)

-summary (DataDZ)

-colMeans (DataMZ, na.rm=TRUE)

-colMeans (DataDZ, na.rm=TRUE)
+colnames(DataMZ) <- selVars

 '''

 '''

+colnames(DataDZ) <- selVars

+describe(DataMZ)

+describe(DataDZ)

+colMeans(DataMZ,na.rm=TRUE)

+colMeans(DataDZ,na.rm=TRUE)

 cov(DataMZ,use="complete")

 cov(DataDZ,use="complete")

 '''

 We typically start with fitting a saturated model, estimating means, variances and covariances separately by order of the twins (twin 1 vs twin 2) and by zygosity (MZ vs DZ pairs), to establish the likelihood of the data.
 This is essentially similar to the optimization script discussed above, except that we now have two variables (same variable for twin 1 and twin 2) and two groups (MZ and DZ).
-Thus, the saturated model will have two matrices for the expected means of MZs and DZs, and two for the expected covariances, generated from multiplying a lower triangular matrix with its transpose.
+Thus, the saturated model will have two matrices for the expected means of MZs and DZs, and two for the expected covariances, generated from multiplying a lower triangular matrix with its transpose, one for each group.
 The raw data are read in using the mxData command, and the corresponding objective function mxFIMLObjective applied.

 '''

 mxModel("MZ",

 mxMatrix(

 type="Full",

 nrow=1,

 ncol=2,

 free=TRUE,

-values=c(0, 0),
+values=c(0,0),

 name="expMeanMZ"),

 mxMatrix(

 type="Lower",

 nrow=2,

 ncol=2,

 free=TRUE,

 values=.5,

 name="CholMZ"),

 mxAlgebra(

 expression=CholMZ %% t(CholMZ),

 name="expCovMZ"),

 mxData(

 observed=DataMZ,

 type="raw"),

 mxFIMLObjective(

 covariance="expCovMZ",

-means="expMeanMZ")
+means="expMeanMZ",

+dimnames=selVars)

 )

 '''

 Note that the mxModel statement for the DZ twins is almost identical to that for MZ twins, except for the names of the objects and data.
-If the arguments to the OpenMx command are given in the default order (see i.e. ?mxMatrix to go to the help/reference page for that command), then it is not necessary to include the name of the argument.
-Given we skip a few optional arguments, the argument name name= is included to refer to the right arguments.
+If the arguments to the OpenMx command are given in the default order (see i.e. ?mxMatrix to open the help/reference page for that command), then it is not necessary to include the name of the argument.
+Given we skip a few optional arguments, such as lbound and ubound, the argument name name= is included to refer to the right argument.
 For didactic purposes, we prefer the formatting used for the MZ group, with soft tabs and each argument on a separate line, etc. (see list of formatting rules).
 However, the experienced user may want to use a more compact form, as the one used for the DZ group.